tethysplatform/tethys/docs/installation.rst

     tethys gen portal

 You can customize your settings in the :file:`portal.yml` file after you generate it by manually editing the file or by using the :ref:`tethys_settings_cmd` command.
-Refer to the :ref:`tethys_configuration` documentation for me information.
+Refer to the :ref:`tethys_configuration` documentation for more information.

 3. Configure the Tethys Database